-Crash Course World History poster
+Crash Course: World History backdrop

-The Best Episodes of Crash Course World History Season 2
+The Best Episodes of Crash Course: World History Season 2

-Every episode of Crash Course World History Season 2 ranked from best to worst.
-Discover the Best Episodes of Crash Course World History Season 2!
+Every episode of Crash Course: World History Season 2 ranked from best to worst.
+Discover the Best Episodes of Crash Course: World History Season 2!

 Seasons2

-7.8/10(10 votes)
+7.7/10(10 votes)

-#1 - Rethinking Civilization
+#1 - Rethinking Civilization - Crash Course World History 201

 S2:E1

-In which John Green returns to teaching World History!
+John Green returns to teaching World History!
 This week, we'll be talking about the idea of civilization, some of the traditional hallmarks of so-called civilization, and why some people would choose to live outside the civilization model.
 It turns out that not everyone who lives outside of what we traditionally think of as a "civilized" social order is necessarily a barbarian!
 To defuse any tension you may be feeling, I'll just tell you now that the Mongols are back.
 You'll learn about Zomia, swidden agriculture, and even a little about anarchy!

 Director:Unknown